Most employers in Alberta are required by law to have workers’

 If you hire a corporation, you do not cover their workers or directors.

-must cover the partners if none of them have personal coverage.
+cover the partners if none of them have personal coverage.
+If, however,

 Proprietors

-must cover them as your workers.
-A proprietor for WCB purposes
+cover them as your workers.
+A proprietor for WCB purposes is

-is an individual who owns and operates a business and does not
+an individual who owns and operates a business and does not employ

-employ any workers.
-Proprietors usually perform work for more
+any workers.
+Proprietors usually perform work for more than one

 Volunteers